Human Factors in Road Safety Engineering (online course)

 The German Jordanian University (GJU), in partnership with Road Safety GB International Academy, has developed this two-day course regarding human factors in road safety engineering.

-This course covers the fascinating area of road user behaviour and how understanding 'why people do what they do' can have a major positive influence on road safety, and in particular highway design and infrastructure, that will take into account the characteristics and limitations of the human in the system.
+This course aimed at non UK students and/or recently qualified highways designers and engineers, covers the fascinating area of road user behaviour and how understanding 'why people do what they do' can have a major positive influence on road safety, and in particular highway design and infrastructure, that will take into account the characteristics and limitations of the human in the system.

 Who should attend?

-The course is essential learning for experienced practitioners (postgraduate) and students (undergraduate) undertaking civil highway engineering, urban planning training and other related education and training courses.
+The course is essential learning for non UK experienced practitioners (postgraduate) and students (undergraduate) undertaking civil highway engineering, urban planning training and other related education and training courses.

 The Road Safety GB Academy has designed this course to provide the attendee with a wider understanding of the relationship between the built environment and the ‘road user’, enabling them to explore, design and implement infrastructure that will take into account the human limitations.